sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

       password: password
       host: localhost

-and add a hostname to `/etc/hosts`
+check that we have the hostname in `/etc/hosts`

-      19.168.178.66 secondhand.uranus beta.secondhand.uranus
+      192.168.178.66 secondhand.uranus beta.secondhand.uranus

 <--- TODO updated description but not implemented yet.
 Before proceed implement!